All Episodes

 Now, it's still not clear that Rove and Libby would be indicted even if Fitzgerald could prove that they gave false testimony to the grand jury.

-In 2000, the independent counsel Robert Ray concluded that then First Lady Hillary Clinton had provided materially false testimony in the Travel Gate investigation, but he declined to indict, explaining that he couldn't prove that her false statements were intentional.
+In 2000, the independent counsel Robert Ray concluded that then First Lady Hillary Clinton had provided materially false testimony in the Travelgate investigation, but he declined to indict, explaining that he couldn't prove that her false statements were intentional.

-So anything could uh could still happen here, folks.
+So anything could still happen here, folks.

-He says between conservatives and liberals is what conservatives aren't saying about this investigation.
+What really shows the difference, he says, between conservatives and liberals is what conservatives aren't saying about this investigation.

 We aren't trying to smear Fitzgerald.